 The City of Steamboat Springs (the City or Steamboat Springs) recently adopted an Electric Vehicle Readiness Plan to identify barriers to, and strategies supporting electric vehicle (EV) adoption throughout the Steamboat Springs community and the Yampa Valley region.

-This plan services as a guide to promote EV readiness within the community as a public entity, within its workforce as an employer, and within its vehicle fleet as a fleet operator.
+This plan serves as a guide to promote EV readiness within the community as a public entity, within its workforce as an employer, and within its vehicle fleet as a fleet operator.
 Though community support and stakeholder engagement will be important in creating an EV-ready Steamboat Springs, the recommended strategic actions of this plan were developed to be primarily under the control of and led by the city.

 This plan should be used by city leadership to encourage those partner groups to participate in EV readiness and to hold itself accountable in completing tasks to that effect.
 By understanding the contents and implementing the strategic actions identified in this plan, Steamboat Springs can achieve its goals for vehicle its boundaries and throughout the larger Yampa Valley region.